AnEntrypoint/hyper-nat-dirty/readme.md

 # building
 To build the exe yourself, use a nexe compatible version of node, then run nexe in the path, remember to copy the static builds for sodium and udx

+A big thank you to Mathias Buus aka mafintosh for all the help and guidance with my n00b questions and for adding the neccesary features as this project was developed